Student Accessibility Services

 This procedure shall apply to non-academic programs, activities, and services.
 Examples are:

-If a complaint is brought by a student, community member or other individual regarding accessibility issues related to CEI buildings, grounds, or on-campus events, the individual should first request the DRC’s assistance in resolving the dispute.
+If a complaint is brought by a student, community member or other individual regarding accessibility issues related to CEI buildings, grounds, or on-campus events, the individual should first request the Student Accessibility Services’ assistance in resolving the dispute.
 The request should be made in writing within ten (10) working days after the issue is identified.
-The DRC will then to attempt to resolve the complaint.
-If a resolution cannot be reached within five (5) working days, the DRC will refer the matter to the Dean of Student Affairs.
+The Student Accessibility Services will then to attempt to resolve the complaint.
+If a resolution cannot be reached within five (5) working days, the Student Accessibility Services will refer the matter to the Dean of Student Affairs.

 The Dean of Student Affairs will review the information and meet separately with the individual and